Chenonceau, Chambord, Chaumont, Cheverny. Do these names mean anything to you?

 One of the region’s most surprising attractions are the troglodyte dwellings in the tufa cliffs along the Loire, particularly around Vouvray, and the Cher River on the road to Montrichard.
 The stone is so soft that people simply hollowed it out to make their cellars and homes and added doors and windows to keep them snug!

 Thanks to Rosemary Kneipp of Aussie in France for providing this fantastic wrap up of the Loire Valley.
-Aussie in France is a blog about the French way of life by an Australian living in Paris.
+Aussie in France is a blog about the French way of life by an Australian living in rural France.